temporalio/temporal-learning/docs/getting_started/python/hello_world_in_python/index.md

 :::note

-The `time-skipping` option starts a new environment that lets you test long-running Workflows without waiting for them to complete in real-time.
-You can use the `start_local` instead, which uses a full local insTance of the Temporal server instead.
+The `start_time_skipping()` option starts a new environment that lets you test long-running Workflows without waiting for them to complete in real-time.
+You can use the `start_local()` option instead, which uses a full local insTance of the Temporal server instead.
 Both of these options download an instances of Temporal server on your first test run.
 This instance runs as a separate process during your test runs.

-The `time-skipping` option isn't a full implementation of the Temporal server, but it's good for basic tests like the ones in this tutorial.
+The `start_time_skipping()` option isn't a full implementation of the Temporal server, but it's good for basic tests like the ones in this tutorial.

 :::